0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 The database which stores the transactions is based on a Sparse Merkle Tree design called Jellyfish.
 This is an architecture shared by a number of blockchains.
 It has the benefit of being fast to search, and occupies less storage space (hashes) than a traditional merkle tree.
-The storage is backed by a RocksDB key\-value store.
+The storage is backed by a RocksDB key-value store.
 This is a sensible design.
 There isn't much to remark here, except that there are still opportunities that can be leveraged from this storage architecture to allow for faster syncing of the blockchain.